mprinc/vuex/docs/guide/forms.md

 ### Two-way Computed Property

-Admittedly, the above is quite a bit more verbose than `v-model` + local state, and we lose some of the useful features from `v-model` as well.
-An alternative approach is using a two-way computed property with a setter:
+Admittedly, the above is quite a <span class='definition'>bit more verbose than `v-model` + local state</span>, and we lose some of the useful features from `v-model` as well.
+An alternative approach is using <span class='definition'>a two-way computed property with a setter</span>:

 ``` html
 <input v-model="message">